 Taking pictures before the dance

 Before the dance, the parents in our group took photos of all of us.
 If it is an issue, make sure to notify them that you are sensitive to flashing lights so that they know to turn the flash off.
 Also make sure that there are no obstacles in the picture that could pose an issue- for example, falling down a flight of stairs or into an open body of water.
 Also, make sure the photographer tells you where the camera is located so you aren’t staring into space.
+Read more tips about taking school pictures with low vision here.

 Have your date familiarize themselves with being a human guide